The design competition encourages students to design a product that helps eliminate or diminish a challenge faced by

 Aligning with the Saddle River Day School’s mission to encourage students to be “intellectual risk takers” and “caring and ethical contributors to society," we will be establishing a center for innovation and entrepreneurship.
 The Center for Innovation and Entrepreneurship, under the direction of Science Department Chair, Anastasia Kelly, will work to enhance our academic environment with meaningful projects and programs that encourage students to examine issues in the community and the world, and to see these issues as opportunities for innovation, design and entrepreneurship.
 It will allow for more project based, student centered learning and cross-divisional collaboration in the classroom.
 It will enhance popular applied learning courses and programs already in place such as Engineering and Design, Graphic Design, Entrepreneurship, Robotics, Digital Citizenship and Fluency, and create new programs and curriculum that help prepare students to succeed and thrive in life.

 At its outset, the center’s new programs and curriculum will include:

 - Competitive design club: We will be teaming up with Odyssey of the Mind and preparing for their regional design competition in February.
 SRDS will enter 3 teams - one from each division (LS,MS,US).
 Team members will be developing skills such as critical thinking, creative problem solving and risk assessment as they work together to take on this year’s challenges.

 - A sustainability program: 10th graders will each spend a trimester discussing sustainability issues locally and globally.
-Assembly programs about the UN sustainability goal will take place throughout the school year.
+Assembly programs about the UN sustainability goals will take place throughout the school year.

-- Weekend and evening community innovation and design boot camps: Families will be invited to participate in community events which encourage team building and innovation (our launch night is scheduled for 10/10)
+- Weekend and evening community innovation and design boot camps: Families will be invited to participate in community events that encourage team building and innovation (our launch night is scheduled for 10/10).

-- Internal and external entrepreneurship opportunities: we will work to develop a database of mentors and speakers that we can reach out to for opportunities for our students.
+- Internal and external entrepreneurship opportunities: we will work to develop a database of mentors and speakers that we can reach out for opportunities that benefit our students.